seethavenkatadri/InsightProject/app/README.md

-# Application for Project-Title
+# Application for SafeJourney

-Provide details about how your UI works.
+The front-end for this application is implemented using Flask and Mapbox